 What are some of the other less-traveled roads men take?

-Men take roads that lead to stable marriages and happy
+Men take roads that lead to stable marriages and happy families.

 Men take roads to productive careers.